-What is forex?
+What is the forex market?
 Forex trading for beginners

 If you’re looking to start trading forex online and feel as though it is a potential opportunity for you make money, you’re properly wondering about the best way to get your feet wet and learn how to get started in forex trading.